oxheadalpha/teztnets/janet-about.markdown

-### Bake on the Ghostnet network
+### Bake on the Janet network

 To improve reliability of the chain, you can take part in the consensus by becoming a baker.
-In that case, you will need some test tokens from the [faucet](https://faucet.ghostnet.teztnets.com).
+In that case, you will need some test tokens from the [faucet](https://faucet.janet.teztnets.com).

 If you are not a bootstrap baker, you need to register your key as a delegate using your alias or `pkh`.
 For instance:
 ```bash=2